 The DotComMob used Binal Mungka Bayan’s resources to write and record their own multimedia Rap song, describing their life in the Wujal Wujal community.

 Connect in our technology centre

-You can search the library catalogue for free and use internet services in our technology centre for a small fee.
+You can search the library catalogue for free and use internet services in our technology centre.
 This is useful for locals who don’t have home internet but need to connect with family or access online services.
 It is also a handy back-up for visitors to our community who need to make travel bookings, access email and Skype connections.

 Programmes for children

 We offer after-school educational programmes for children, fully supervised by our centre staff.
 Children can also use our iPads to look at educational material.